rebuildeq/web/content/_index.en.md

 weight: 0
 ---

-**This server is not yet playable.** A prealpha is set for Friday, April 16th, 2025.
+**This server is not yet playable.** A prealpha is set for Friday, April 18th, 2025.
+During prealpha, we will be testing some early access mechanics like exp balance, initial builds, and vitality system.
+The content will be heavily unfinished, but we don't plan to wipe for some time (2+ months?) unless things get too chaotic after we rapid patch.
 <a href="test">{{< progressbar width="80" label="Pre-Alpha Launch Progress" >}}</a>

 <center>